-Foreign Currency Translation.
+Foreign currency translation.
 The Funds' functional and presentation currencies are, for Optimal (US\$) the US dollar and for Optimal Overlay the euro, being the currencies in which the majority of the Fund's shares are issued and redeemed.

-Transactions in foreign currencies are translated using exchange rates prevailing at the dates of the transactions.
+Transactions in foreign currencies are translated using exchange rates prevailing at the date of the transaction.
 Assets and liabilities denominated in foreign currencies are translated using exchange rates prevailing at the year-end.